essec/bootstrap_theme/README.md

     $ npm install
     $ npm run scss

-You can file html source code in pages directory.
+You can find source code in pages directory for html, js directory for javscirpts, and scss for stylesheet.